cohitre/react-pods/docs/index.md

 # react pods

-React Pods is a pattern that for organizing React components loosely inspired by my experience working with Ember applications.
+React Pods is an organization pattern React components loosely inspired by my experience working with Ember applications.
 It defines where functionality should live and how to test it.

-I have successfully used this pattern in codebases with 16+ engineers in multiple time zones.
+Formalizing this pattern into our React application was a key factor in boosting the productivity of a team of 16+ engineers distributed through multiple time zones.

 ## Pods

 A *pod* is a way to wrap a React component to encapsulate how it is connected to the redux flow.
 A pod will always export only one *Component*, but the implementation of this component can be distributed through other concepts:

+The three core concepts inside a pod are the *Static Component*, the *Controller* and the *connector*.

 ### Static Component